Josh Brolin as Llewelyn Moss, taciturn welder, hunter, and Vietnam veteran

 Llewelyn wears a beige straw hat with a wide curved brim.
 The tall, creased cattleman’s crown has irregularly perforated ventilation to keep him cool during long days spent hunting pronghorn under the Texan sun.
 The inside is unlined and has a black leather sweatband.

-While not the most dedicated or selfless of husbands, Llewelyn always wears his silver-toned wedding band on the third finger of his left hand.
+While not the most dedicated or selfless of husbands, Llewelyn always wears his gold wedding band on the third finger of his left hand.
 Poor Carla Jean…

 How to Get the Look